-Back in June of ’99, I had seven bypasses and I was fine leading up to last year.
+Back in June of 1999, I had seven bypasses and I was fine leading up to last year.
 I started to slow down.
 That was the worst part of it, getting tired sooner.
 Plus, I could feel it.
 When I was quiet, lying down at night, I could tell it wasn’t normal.
 My heart was beating really fast at times.
 It got worse as time went on.
-I was sitting down doing paperwork instead of working.
-I do maintenance work at the Crown Plaza Hotel by the airport, plumbing, heating, A/C, electric, but 75% is paperwork.
+I do maintenance work at the Crown Plaza Hotel by the airport — plumbing, heating, A/C, electric — but 75% is paperwork.
 I’ve been a supervisor there for almost 20 years now.
-And I missed not being able to play with grandchildren.
+But I was sitting down doing paperwork instead of working.
+And I also missed not being able to play with grandchildren.

 I trust his judgment.
 You don’t feel or know anything during the procedure.
 I trusted St Vincent’s.
 And it’s not like I was Dr. Oza’s first patient.
 I had no qualms about it and I wanted this to get done.
 He’s a patient doctor.
 He explains everything.
 He listens.
 I like him a lot.

 I was the first patient to undergo this procedure with a new eco catheter.
 Dr Oza said it was a new catheter being used that was eco-friendly and it’s much better to use because of the construction.
 The new catheter is reusable.
 The old catheters had to be thrown away after each use.
 That was important for me because I like a new tool.
 And we do try to recycle at home, especially plastics.
 And the three-year-old helps with some of that.
 She knows where to put the recyclables.

 I really feel much better.
 My energy level has come back up.
 I can tell a huge difference.